cscederborg/cscederborg.github.io/index.md

 ## Portfolio
 <br>
-<div>I am currently a senior at Seattle Pacific University pursuing a B.S. in Computer Science and a B.A. in Honors Liberal Arts.</div>
+<div>I am currently a senior at Seattle Pacific University pursuing a B.S. in Computer Science and a B.A. in Honors Liberal Arts.
+Expected Graduation Date: June 2021.</div>

 ---